fenago/python-networking-sysadmins/scripting/lab_guides/Lab_18.md

 mysql>
 ```

-By running `sudo mysql -u root -p`, you will get
+By running `sudo mysql -u root -p`, password is `fenago` you will get
 the `mysql` console.
 There are some commands used for listing
 databases and tables, and using the database to store our work.
 We will
 see them one by one: